- You’ll deploy a Chainstack Base node and install Base’s Foundry build (

 base = true flag to foundry.toml, under [profile.default].
 The base = true flag tells base-forge to run the B20 precompiles inside its local EVM, so the deploy script can simulate the factory call:

-Create a.env file in the project directory with your Chainstack Base Sepolia endpoint:
+Create a.env file in the project directory with the Chainstack endpoint for your target network:

 The command prints a non-zero balance.
 This account signs the deploy and the mint, and receives the minted supply.